AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/proposal.md

 - Detect - System has found a disturbance
 - Monitor - the act of checking the sensors to see if the signals are out of normal range
 - Record - capturing video and or pictures
+- Sensing - This the period where the system has been Armed and the waiting period has lapsed.
+During this time if there has been activity spotted by the PIR then the alarm will be activated

 # Overview of Scenarios and Use Cases
 **Use Case: Enable Alarm**